An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Hip & Lower Back

 - MendMeShop Arnica Pain Cream for temporary relief of pain due to sore muscles and joints.

 - An Exercise & Stretching Plan to prevent muscle atrophy and shortened tendons.
 A proper plan will increase elasticity and strengthen the muscles of the hip and tendons of the hip.

 Conservative treatment tools just like these have been used successfully by thousands of hip injury sufferers - just like you.

 We believe the use of a Back/Hip T•Shellz Wrap® for boosting blood flow to soft tissue in the hip (or groin or back) is one of the most under-utilized home treatment options available on the market today.
-We have thousands of customers that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment can relieve pain and increase blood flow in soft tissue - assisting the body in its overall recovery.
+We have client after client that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment can relieve pain and increase blood flow in soft tissue - assisting the body in its overall recovery.

 With regular use of the Back-Hip TShellz Wrap: